Sivakumars08/TextSense-AI/README.md

 ## Dataset

-The project uses the SMS Spam Collection dataset, which contains labeled SMS messages classified as HAM or SPAM.
+The project uses the SMS Spam Collection dataset from Kaggle, which contains labeled SMS messages classified as HAM or SPAM.

 ### Dataset Statistics